CVE-2025-26199

 CVE-2025-26199 is a critical-severity Cleartext Transmission of Sensitive Information (CWE-319) vulnerability in Vishalmathur Cloudclassroom-Php Project.
 Its CVSS base score is 9.8 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked in the top 13.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 CloudClassroom-PHP-Project v1.0 contains an insecure credential transmission vulnerability tracked as CVE-2025-26199 and assigned CWE-319.
 The application sends user passwords in plaintext over unencrypted HTTP during login, leaving credentials exposed on the network.
 The flaw carries a CVSS 3.1 base score of 9.8 reflecting network attack vector, low complexity, and no required authentication or user interaction.